techarm/rust-complete-guide/README.md

 - mutable reference: `&mut`
   - mutable ref allow us to read or change a value without moving it
 - copy-able values: numbers, bools, chars, arrays/tuples with copyable elements

+### Module

+- Every file **and folder** makes its own separate module
+- You can't do deeply nested imports
+- You can to chain imports